Why did the Roman chicken cross the road?

 Roasted orange and thyme chicken

-(Two servings, suitable for Cycle 1 of Dr. Mike’s 17-day diet)
+Two servings, suitable for cycle 1 of Dr. Mike’s 17-day diet

 • 2 chicken breasts (10-12 ounces)

 • 1 orange, sliced and quartered.
-Save two thin slices for garnish (I used a blood orange)
+Save two thin slices for garnish

 • 2 large carrots, peeled, cut into sticks, and boiled for 10 minutes